kosausrk/data-science-projects/README.md

 ## III: Predicting House Prices with Machine Learning
-This project uses a Random Forest Regressor to predict house prices using the Ames Housing dataset.
+This project uses a Random Forest Regressor to predict house prices using the Ames Housing dataset (via Kaggle https://www.kaggle.com/datasets/shashanknecrothapa/ames-housing-dataset?select=AmesHousing.csv).
 The data is preprocessed by filling missing values, encoding categorical features, and visualizing key insights.
 A regression model is trained, evaluated using RMSE and R² scores, and feature importances are visualized.

 Visualize Data